 Rip Current Awareness Week highlights that rip currents are powerful, channeled currents of water flowing away from shore and can occur at any beach with breaking waves, including the Great Lakes.
-They are particularly dangerous for weak or non-swimmers, but rip currents have the potential to pull even the strongest swimmers out to sea under the right conditions.
+Rip currents are particularly dangerous for weak or non-swimmers, but these currents have the potential to pull even the strongest swimmers out to sea under the right conditions.

 Rip Current Awareness Week Sponsor: